Betty White: 2010–2021: Career resurgence

+Hot in Cleveland (2010–2015)

 In June 2010, White took on the role of Elka Ostrovsky, the house caretaker on TV Land's original sitcom Hot in Cleveland along with Valerie Bertinelli, Jane Leeves, and Wendie Malick.
 Hot in Cleveland was TV Land's first attempt at a first-run scripted comedy (the channel has rerun other sitcoms since its debut).
 White was only meant to appear in the pilot of the show but was asked to stay on for the entire series.
 In 2011, she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her role as Elka, but lost to Julie Bowen for Modern Family.
 The series ran for six seasons, a total of 128 episodes, with the hour-long final episode airing on June 3, 2015.

 White also starred in the Hallmark Hall of Fame presentation of The Lost Valentine on January 30, 2011 (this presentation garnered the highest rating for a Hallmark Hall of Fame presentation in the previous four years and according to the Nielsen Media Research TV rating service won first place in the prime time slot for that date), and from 2012 to 2014, White hosted and executive produced Betty White's Off Their Rockers, in which senior citizens play practical jokes on the younger generation.
 For this show, she received three Emmy nominations.

 A Betty White calendar for 2011 was published in late 2010.
 The calendar features photos from White's career and with various animals.
 She also launched her own clothing line on July 22, 2010, which features shirts with her face on them.
 All proceeds go to various animal charities she supported.